 This is a tricky question.
 Yes and no.

-Cooking from scratch entails buying more of the raw product used to make a dish which could end up costing more up front.
+Cooking from scratch entails buying more of the raw product used to make a dish that could end up costing more upfront.
 However, if you were to break down the price of say making your own pasta (which you are more than welcome to check out how I make it here), it is cheaper per serving.

 Staples for Cooking From Scratch

 When it comes to cooking from scratch, you need to think differently than with convenience foods.
 You need to plan and you need to have go-to or staple items.
 Now, these are going to vary from household to household and what types of foods you like to eat regularly.

 I know that for me and my family, we love to eat lots of Italian-type meals, as well as Mexican.

 Here’s what you could expect to find in my pantry at any given time.